-A person was considered as inscope during a round if he or she was a member of the U.S. civilian, noninstitutionalized population at some time during that round.
 The round-specific variables INSCOP31, INSCOP42, and INSCOP53 indicate a person's inscope status for Rounds 3/1, 4/2, and 5/3.
-INSCOP04 indicates a person's inscope status for the portion of Round 5/3 that covers 2004.
+INSCOP05, INSC1231, and INSCOPE indicate a person's inscope status for the portion of Round 5/3 that covers 2005, the person's inscope status as of 12/31/05, and whether a person was ever inscope during the calendar year 2005.
+A person was considered as inscope during a round or a referenced time period if he or she was a member of the U.S. civilian, noninstitutionalized population at some time during that round or that time period.
 The values of these variables taken in conjunction allow one to determine inscope status over time (for example, becoming inscope in the middle of a round, as would be the case for newborns).
-The INSCOPE variable indicates whether a person was ever inscope during the calendar year 2004.
-INSCOP31, INSCOP42, INSCOP53, and INSCOP04 will contain the following values and corresponding labels (for INSCOP04, "reference period" in the description below is the portion of Round 5/3 in 2004):
+These variables may contain the following values and corresponding labels:

-Value Definition 0 Incorrectly listed, or on NHIS roster but out-of-scope prior to January 1, 2004 1 Person is inscope for the whole reference period 2 Person is inscope at the start of the RU reference period, but not at the end of the RU reference period 3 Person is not inscope at the start of RU reference period, but is inscope at the end of the RU reference period.
+Value Definition 0 Incorrectly listed, or on NHIS roster but out-of-scope prior to January 1, 2005 1 Person is inscope for the whole reference period 2 Person is inscope at the start of the RU reference period, but not at the end of the RU reference period 3 Person is not inscope at the start of RU reference period, but is inscope at the end of the RU reference period.
 (For example, the person is inscope from the date the person joined the RU or the person was in the military in the previous round, but is no longer in the military in the current round) 4 Person is inscope during the reference period, but neither at the reference start date nor on the reference end date.
-(For example, person leaves an institution, goes into community, and then dies)
+(For example, person leaves an institution, goes into community, and then dies) 5 Person is out-of-scope for all of the reference period during which he or she is in an RU member.
+(For example, the person is in the military) 6 Person is out-of-scope for the entire reference period and is not a member of the RU during this time period and was inscope and an RU member in an earlier round 7 Person is not in an RU, joined in a later round (or joined the RU after December 31, 2005 for INSCOP05) 8 RU Non-response and Key persons who left an RU with no tracing info and so a new RU was not formed

-Value Definition 5 Person is out-of-scope for all of the reference period during which he or she is in an RU member.
-(For example, the person is in the military) 6 Person is out-of-scope for the entire reference period and is not a member of the RU during this time period and was inscope and an RU member in an earlier round.
-7 Person is not in an RU, joined in a later round (or joined the RU after December 31, 2004 for INSCOP04) 8 RU Non-response and Key persons who left an RU with no tracing info and so a new RU was not formed 9 Person is non-Key or full-time in the military, not a member of an RU during this time period, and was an RU member in an earlier round
+Value Definition 9 Person is non-Key or full-time in the military, not a member of an RU during this time period, and was an RU member in an earlier round